 26 May and 2 June 2021.
 Workshop(s) 2

-Imagining the Family – two 2 hour online events via Zoom for which you can register here.
+Imagining the Family – two 2 hour online events via Zoom.

 These workshops will focus on what, why, and when family members transmit representations of their families across generations, in both private and public domains.
 These workshops will be held on consecutive weeks, enabling workshop participants and the public to work together to explore the meaning of family photographs for individuals, families, academics, and professional organisations.